ThomasMertes/seed7/src/read_me.txt

     To compile Seed7 with cl and nmake (C compiler and make utility from a big big software company) it is necessary, that cl and nmake can be executed from a console window.
-Therefore the directory ..Visual Studio../VC/bin (fill in the actual absolute path of your MSVC installation) must be added to the PATH variable.
-The build process of Seed7 uses the scripts seed7/bin/call_cl.bat and seed7/bin/call_lib.bat to call C compiler and LIB utility program.
-This scripts contain calls to vcvars32.
-If your PATH variable does not contain a path to vcvars32 you can use an absolute path in the scripts.
-If you want to use the 64-bit compiler you must replace the calls of vcvars32 with calls of vcvars64.
-After checking and possibly changing the scripts you can go to the 'seed7\src' directory and type:
+The script vcvarsall.bat sets up the environment for cl and nmake.
+This script is in the directory

+    ...Visual Studio\2019\Community\VC\Auxiliary\Build

+  Note that 2019 is the year of the MSVC release.
+In a 32-bit operating system use a console and execute:

+    ...Studio\2019\Community\VC\Auxiliary\Build\vcvarsall x86

+  In older versions of MSVS the script was named vcvars32.bat.
+  In a 64-bit operating system you need to execute:

+    ...Studio\2019\Community\VC\Auxiliary\Build\vcvarsall x64

+  Afterwards the environment is set up for MSVC.
+Now you can go to the 'seed7\src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend